rkarn/GNN-Attack/README.md

 ## Backdoor Attack:
 - Backdoor attack is simulated using in `Backdoored GNN (Cora dataset).ipynb` and `Backdoored GNN (Amazon Co-purchase Network).ipynb`.
-- Two datasets have been used
+- Two datasets have been used:
   - `Cora`
   - `Amazon Co-purchase Network`
 - Twelve different mechanism of poisoning backdoor is shown.
 THey are as follows: